truenas/documentation/content/en/hub/additional-topics/reference/jails-software.md

 ### Installing Jail Software
 A jail is created with no software aside from the core packages installed as part of the selected version of FreeBSD.
-To install more software, start the jail and click **>** SHELL.
+To install more software, start the jail and click **>**_ Shell.

 <img src="/images/jail-shell-example.png" width='700px'>
 <br><br>